epicweb-dev/epic-stack/docs/authentication.md

 You can read more about the decision to use TOTP in [the totp decision document](./decisions/014-totp.md).
-The secret and other pertinent information is stored in a `verification` model (check the Prisma schema).
+The secret and other pertinent information is stored in a `verification` model (check the Drizzle schema).
 This verification model is used as the basis for all TOTP secrets.
 This is used for non-expiring Two-Factor Authentication secrets as well as temporary TOTP codes which are emailed to verify a user's ownership of an email/account.